mohamed-mahdy-bakerysoft/hide-lab.github.io/index.md

 ---

 ## About Our Lab
-Our lab is dedicated to exploring deception in hybrid societies, namely societies where humans and machines interact as agents.
+Hybrid Intelligence and Deception Exploration HIDE Lab is dedicated to exploring deception in hybrid societies, namely societies where humans and machines interact as agents.

 We specialize in:
-- Topic 1
+- Deceptive AI
-- Topic 2
+- Self-* (i.e. self-adaptive, self-aware, and self-organising) Multi-Agent Systems
-- Topic 3
+- Intelligence Analysis